aliro-access-control/aliro-certification-tool/README.md

 > Start this with the Raspberry Pi disconnected from power.

 1. Attach OM27160B1EVK to Raspberry Pi
+2. Connect the Murata LBUA0VG2BP-EVK-P to the Raspberry Pi using the micro usb cable.
-2. Insert micro SD-card
+3. Insert micro SD-card
-3. [Optional] Attach ethernet cable
+4. [Optional] Attach ethernet cable
-4. [Optional] Connect monitor and keyboard
+5. [Optional] Connect monitor and keyboard
-5. Power on raspberry Pi
+6. Power on raspberry Pi

 ## C - Connecting to Raspberry Pi
 There's a couple different ways you can connect to the Raspberry Pi,